 Because the risk of addiction is so high, it’s important that someone who’s struggling with them gets the treatment they need as soon as possible.

 By immediately discontinuing use, your child could experience serious symptoms of withdrawal, such as seizures.
 If you’re planning to help your child stop using these drugs, it’s critical to do so with professional guidance.

 Because of the mental and physical severity of Benzo addiction, it’s important to seek addiction treatment as soon as possible if you’re concerned about your teen or young adult.
-Sandstone Care has a medical detox program along with a full continuum of care in Colorado and Maryland.
+Sandstone Care has a medical detox program in Colorado and Virginia along with a full continuum of care in Colorado and Maryland.